luccacastro/commissionAPI/README.md

 ## Project Overview

-The Commission Calculator API is built using Lumen, a lightweight PHP framework for creating fast APIs.
+The Commission Calculator API is built using Lumen PHP framework.
 The API has a single endpoint to calculate commissions based on revenue and different commission models.
 The commission models are stored in a database, so they can be updated easily without changing the code.

 This API can be useful for businesses that need to calculate sales commissions based on different revenue tiers and commission structures.